adrianjones/PlexCasts.bundle/README.md

 Accesing the podcast will display the list of available tracks within it.

 CHANGELOG:
-07/03/16    Forked code from @snoshoesledska
+07/03/16    Forked code from @snoshoesledska,
-            Added @coryo DumbTools to allow adding podcasts from clients that don't support InputDirectoryObject Update icons to new styling
+            Added @coryo DumbTools to allow adding podcasts from clients that don't support InputDirectoryObject, Update icons to new styling,
-            Changed 'Add' action to 'Find' action
+            Changed 'Add' action to 'Find' action,
             Moved the 'Delete' action in to the Podcast feed listing